-When choosing a golf course, you’ll want to consider your audience…or the people you intend to attract to your golf tournament.
-To gain instant credibility with the golf community, sponsors and guest pros that attend, you many want to consider choosing an exclusive course that is highly rated in your area.
+When choosing a golf course, you’ll want to consider your audience or the people you intend to attract to your golf tournament.
+To gain instant credibility with the golf community, sponsors, and guest pros that attend, you may want to consider choosing an exclusive course that is highly rated in your area.
 If credibility isn’t important and your goal is to make the event accessible to more community members, perhaps a community golf course is a better fit for your event.
 Just remember you don’t have to choose a community course just because it fits within your schedule or budget.
 You may be able to negotiate with some of the best courses in the area if you intend to draw in a large crowd and get them some media attention.

-A very important consideration when selecting a golf course is the costs that some of these more elite courses may charge.
+A very important consideration when selecting a golf course is the costs that some of the more elite courses may charge.
 Don’t rule out “members only” courses.
 Find out who is on their board and determine if you have any contacts to reach out to these members to obtain approval for your organization to use the course.
 They may be willing to work with you in support of a good cause.

 Once you’ve identified a course that meets your needs, you’ll want to iron out the details with the golf course staff.
-Putting everything into writing and signing an agreement can alleviate confusion on tournament day.
+Putting everything in writing and signing an agreement can alleviate confusion (or worse) on tournament day.

 - Date and tee time: Be flexible here.
 Courses may offer discounts for off-season or mid-week golf dates.

 - Description of tournament services: Are golf balls, golf carts, scorecards, gratuities and service fees, etc. included?

 - The number of golfers and guarantees: When is the attendee list due?
 Are there penalties if the estimated number of golfers is reduced?

 - Total costs: Costs per golfer, costs for food, beverages, and any additional services.

 - Due dates for deposit and final payment.

 Need a Golf Tournament Registration Website?